sass/sass/proposal/package-importer.d.ts.md

 ### Resolving the root directory for a package

-This algorithm takes a string, `packageName`, an absolute URL `currentDirectory`, and an optional absolute URL `previousUrl`, and returns an absolute URL to the root directory for the most proximate installed `packageName`.
+This algorithm takes a string, `packageName`, and an optional absolute URL `previousUrl`, and returns an absolute URL to the root directory for the most proximate installed `packageName`.

 > We need to replicate Node's behavior, as defined in [Loading from node_modules
 > folders], of walking up the directory chain to find packages from